-We’re pleased to announce that we are partnering with education charity Ambition Institute to deliver our induction programme, Early Career Teachers.
+We are pleased to announce that we are partnering with education charity Ambition Institute to deliver ECF-based training and support: the Early Career Teachers' Programme.
 This Department for Education-funded programme is designed to develop the knowledge and skills of early career teachers.

 Those doing the training will learn:

 - The content of the early career framework, including behaviour, instruction, curriculum assessment and self-regulation

 - What effective teaching looks like, putting them on the path to becoming an expert in teaching

 - How to keep getting better, so they can continue to improve in their careers.

 - Improved wellbeing and job satisfaction of ECTs

 The programme is delivered by our highly trained and skilled Visiting Fellows; teachers and leaders from our school-based delivery partners.

 With retention an issue across the education sector, investment in teachers’ development has never been more important, especially for those who are just starting out.
 This brand new, Department for Education-funded programme builds on the thinking behind the Early Career Framework to help educators early in their careers develop expertise, and improve wellbeing and job satisfaction.